McGill University

-McGill University (French: Université McGill) is an English-language public research university in Montreal, Quebec, Canada.
+McGill University (Université McGill) is an English-language public research university in Montreal, Quebec, Canada.
 Founded in 1821 by royal charter, the university bears the name of James McGill, a Scottish merchant, whose bequest in 1813 established the University of McGill College.
 In 1885, the name of the university was officially changed to McGill University.

 McGill has an enrolment of more than 39,000 students.
-Its main campus is on the slope of Mount Royal in downtown Montreal in the borough of Ville-Marie, with a second campus situated in Sainte-Anne-de-Bellevue, 30 km west of the main campus on Montreal Island.
+The main campus is on the slope of Mount Royal in downtown Montreal in the borough of Ville-Marie, with a second campus situated in Sainte-Anne-de-Bellevue, 30 km west of the main campus on Montreal Island.
 The university is one of two members of the Association of American Universities located outside the United States, alongside the University of Toronto, and is the only Canadian member of the Global University Leaders Forum (GULF) within the World Economic Forum.
 The university offers degrees and diplomas in over 300 fields of study.
 Most students are enrolled in the six largest faculties: Arts, Science, Medicine, Education, Engineering, and Management.

-McGill alumni, faculty, and affiliates include 15 Nobel laureates, 149 Rhodes Scholars, 1 Turing Award winner, 3 prime ministers of Canada, 2 governors general of Canada, 9 foreign leaders, and 14 justices of the Supreme Court of Canada.
-McGill alumni also include 9 Academy Award winners, (Note: McGill alumni who have received Academy Awards include Torill Kove, Kate Biscoe, Richard King, Demetri Terzopoulos, Edward Saxon, Jake Eberts, John Weldon, Beverly Shaffer, and Burt Bacharach.)
-13 Grammy Award winners, (Note: McGill alumni who have received Grammy Awards include George Massenburg, Estelí Gomez, Şerban Ghenea, Steven Epstein, Jennifer Gasoi, Brian Losch, Chilly Gonzales, Win Butler, Nick Squire, Leonard Cohen, Richard King, Régine Chassagne, and Burt Bacharach.)
-15 Emmy Award winners, (Note: McGill alumni who have received Emmy Awards include Hume Cronyn, Eva Lipman, Mila Aung-Thwin, Alex Herschlag, David Bernad, Amy Schatz, Billy Wisse, Robby Hoffman, Kate Biscoe, Simcha Jacobovici, Jennifer Baichwal, Roberto Hernández, Blake Sifton, Kevin Mambo, and William Shatner.)
-4 Pulitzer Prize winners, (Note: These are Leon Edel (1963), Charles Krauthammer (1987), John F. Burns (1993, 1997) and Matthew Rosenberg (2018).) and 121 Olympians with over 35 Olympic medals.